 Universe of Faith talks to marine biology lecturer and concert pianist Kimberly Terribile about music, life under the sea, and witnessing faith in daily life.
+"We are all called to do something", she says.

 "Music had a huge impact on my creativity and formation"